-ivil legal assistance in the United States has, over the last four decades, evolved from a relatively insignificant and disorganized program that provided limited services in only a few areas of the country, with little financial support and political recognition, into a system that provides a broad panoply of legal services to the low-income community nationwide.
-Overall, funding has grown from less than \$5 million in 1965 to over \$950 million in 2006.
+Civil legal assistance in the United States has evolved since its early years from a relatively insignificant and disorganized program that provided limited services in only a few areas of the country, with little financial support and political recognition, into a system that provides a broad panoply of legal services to the low-income community nationwide.
+Overall, funding has grown from less than \$5 million in 1965 to over \$1.3 billion today.
 Spurred on by LSC and by its own leadership, the civil legal assistance community has begun to fundamentally change its structure, with the goal of developing in each state a comprehensive, integrated system of civil legal assistance.
 This fundamental restructuring is viewed by many as essential to building a much broader base of public support for civil legal assistance, obtaining critical new funding for the program, achieving broadened access to justice for low-income people, and improving the quality and effectiveness of civil legal assistance.